RobTillaart/RunningMedian/README.md

 - **float getAverage()** returns average of **all** the values in the internal buffer.
 - **float getAverage(uint8_t nMedian)** returns average of **the middle n** values.
 This effectively removes noise from the outliers in the samples.
+The function is improved in 0.3.8 to correct a bias, see #22.
 - **float getHighest()** get the largest values in the buffer.
 - **float getLowest()** get the smallest value in the buffer.
 - **float getQuantile(const float quantile)** returns the Quantile value from the buffer.